The true story behind Killers of the Flower Moon movie

 Killers of the Flower Moon is written by Scorsese and Eric Roth and is backed by Apple TV+.
 DiCaprio also serves as an executive producer along with the Academy Award-winning director.
 The film marks the first time DiCaprio and De Niro are working together in a feature film since Michael Caton-Jones’ This Boy’s Life (1993).

-Ahead of the film’s release, know all about the true story behind the Killers of the Flower Moon movie that inspired this epic production.
+Ahead of the Apple TV+’s film’s release, know all about the true story behind the Killers of the Flower Moon movie that inspired this epic production.

 Note: Spoiler alert